ilafly/bijectiveYBE/README.md

 # Bijective set-theoretic solutions to the Yang–Baxter equation

+[!IMPORTANT]  The file solutions5.g contains degenerate solutions of rank 5 with the assuption that $\lambda_1$ is not a permutation.

 ## Set-theoretic solutions to the Yang–Baxter equation

 A pair $(X,r)$ is a *(set-theoretic) solution to the Yang–Baxter* equation if, in $X\times X \times X$, the equation